Keeping safe: electricity, heating and water

 - If you’re having a bath don’t run the water too hot – run it warm or put the cold water in first.
 This reduces the risk of being scolded.
 You can buy plugs that change colour when the water is a safe temperature.

 - Pressure-activated plugs can be used to make sure the bath will not overflow if the water is left running too long.

 - If you live alone, never lock the bathroom door.

 - If you have a walk-in shower, consider using a plastic garden chair with a non-slip mat underneath.
 Or ask someone to fit a drop-down seat to the wall.

-- Dangerous substances, including medicines, should always be stored somewhere safe.
+- Always store dangerous substances, including medicines, somewhere safe.